donkirkby/donimoes/CONTRIBUTING.md

 ### Development ###
 Moonside's software to generate puzzles is written in Python.
-It also depends on the [NetworkX library][nx], so that needs to be installed via pip or your package manager.
+It also depends on the [NetworkX library][nx] and the
+[Distributed Evolutionary Algorithms in Python library (DEAP)][deap], so those need to be installed via pip or your package manager.

 ### Building a Release ###
 No releases yet, but steps will be something like this: